 - When the charcoal is halfway covered with ash, dump them evenly on half the grill.
 Cover and allow the grill to heat up for 5 minutes.
 Using a wire brush clean the grill grate and oil well.

-- Place your chicken on the cooler side of the grill and let it cook covered for 10 minutes.
-Turn the thighs over and switch the pieces so that ones nearer the heat are farther away.
+- Shake off any excess marinade and place your chicken on the cooler side of the grill and let it cook covered for 10 minutes.
+Turn the thighs over and switch the pieces so that the ones nearer the heat are farther away.
 Cover.

-- At about the 140°F (60°C) mark, around 8 minutes, move the chicken to the hot side of the grill.
+- About eight minutes later when the chicken is around 140°F (60°C) mark, move the chicken to the hot side of the grill.
 Cook on each side until it is nicely charred in spots.
 This will take about 2 to 3 minutes on each side.
 I like to cook chicken thighs to between 175°F (80°C) to 185°F (85°C).
 Dark meat becomes even more tender up until about 200°F (100°C).

 - For the gas grill: Proceed as above beginning with placing the chicken on the grill.